Winter in Beloit is a great place to beat the blahs.

-Don’t let Winter give you the blahs!
+Winter in Beloit is fun, whether you’re into getting bundled up or hunkering down.
 There’s plenty to do both indoors and outdoors to keep your spirits up!

 “Hospital Hill,” located at Olympian Boulevard and Elm Street by Krueger Park, has long been a favorite spot for sledding.

 9. Warm up with Wine from Around the World and Complement your Selection with Small Plates and Stone-Fired pizza!

 Velvet Buffalo Cafe is sultry, witty, and refined.
 Located in the heart of downtown Beloit, in the Hotel Goodwin, Velvet Buffalo Cafe offers a worldly experience through its expertly chosen wine and culinary menus.
 The in-house wine bar offers a carefully curated selection of wines by the glass, as well as an extensive bottle list, from all parts of the globe.

 Be sure to come back when winter is over to enjoy open-air dining.
 There is also a private dining room and a glass enclosed rooftop space, which opens to a terrace comfortably designed to allow you to sip and relax.